bebo0947/CapstoneBall/README.md

 # CAPSTONE DEMO README

 ### Describe your project (big idea)
 A machine learning project studying player similarity.
+Inspired by 'Moneyball' and the Liverpool/FSG way

 ### Describe your goal
 Create an ML algorithm that, given a player, will return the player whose projected future is most similar to that player.